 - CONVENIENCE & COMPATIBILITY, comes with a remote control to easily switch laser on and off;...

-The Pinty green laser pointer doesn’t operate on a rechargeable battery, so you’d need to replace it when it runs out.
-However, CR123a lithium-ion battery that it uses can last up to six years.
+The Pinty laser pointer doesn’t operate on a rechargeable battery, so you’d need to replace it when it runs out.
+However, CR123a lithium-ion batteries that it uses can last up to six years.

-It has a frequency of 532 nm and the power output of less than 5 mW.
-With a reaching distance of 980 ft to 1,000 ft, the Pinty green laser pointer is your perfect companion for your next stargazing.
+It has a frequency of 532 nm and a power of less than 5 mW.
+With a reaching distance of 980 ft to 1,000 ft, the Pinty laser pointer is your perfect companion for your next stargazing.

 - Best laser for stargazing

 - Easy mounting mechanism